craigsapp/ratioscore/doc/pitch/index.md

 <h2> Frequency </h2>

-Specific frequencies can be specified by appending a floating point number with the letter `z` (for "Hz").
+Specific frequencies can be used by appending a floating point number with the letter `z` (for "Hz").
 If only frequencies are given for pitches, then the reference pitch is not necessary.
 Here is a C major scale in equal temperament using frequencies and